Gert: Plus, it's kind of hard to stay friends with someone when all they care about is being the perfect church girl.

 - Cynicism Catalyst: It's implied that Nico's gothic fashion and surly personality developed after Amy's death, as the two of them were close.

-- Deadpan Snarker: Emphasis on both "deadpan".
+- Deadpan Snarker: Emphasis on both "deadpan" and "snarker".
 The Runaways have a lot of witty repartee amongst themselves, but Nico's quips tend to stand out thanks to her incredibly dry tone and dark sense of humor.

 - Eating the Eye Candy: Stops to watch Karolina change clothes in the back of the van.